Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 So we always had a drive in the fairway.

-I boomed it to eight feet, and we made the eagle putting.
+I boomed it to eight feet.

-Quick timeout, we'll be back.
+We'll be back.

 Stay with us, folks.

-Ha, how are you?
+Ha, how are you back?

 Hillary does not know that Bill is lobbying for the port deal.

-Bill goes to Dubai, he takes big bucks, total of 600 grand in the last four years to make speeches over there.
+He takes big bucks, total of 600 grand in the last four years to make speeches over there.

 He is advising the United Arab Emirates on how to get this deal done here.

-It was Clinton who told them you go in and you propose a 45-day examination delays here so people can examine this and make sure that you're no threat to security.
+It was Clinton who told them, you go in and you propose a 45-day examination delays here so people can examine this and make sure that you're no threat to security.

 It's secret.

-Federal statute requires that anybody, even an ex-president, doing political or public affairs, work on behalf of a foreign country or otherwise or agency, has to register with the department and essentially update his status every six months.
+Federal statute requires that anybody, even an ex-president doing political or public affairs, work on behalf of a foreign country or otherwise or agency, has to register with the department and essentially update his status every six months.

 It was not clear that Clinton had done so.

-If Senator Hillary Rodham Clinton didn't know about her husband's standing with a UAE and a Dubai port outfit, members of her Senate staff most assuredly did because it has to be on her reporting documents or financial disclosure forms.
+If Senator Hillary Rodham Clinton didn't know about her husband standing with a UAE and a Dubai port outfit, members of her Senate staff most assuredly did because it has to be on her reporting documents or financial disclosure forms.

-His income, her income, all of it, gets reported.
+His income, her income, all of it gets reported.

 The Dubai money had to be on there.